nico359/flatpak-repo/README.md

 See the release section for the .flatpakrepo file https://github.com/nico359/flatpak-repo/releases Please note that the description of the .flatpakrepo file might not always be up to date so take a look at the section above or the manifests itself to see which apps are included.

+Alternatively you can also download the individual .flatpak bundles.
+Please keep in mind that they will not be automatically updated though.
+To get a bundle you can go to the Actions tab https://github.com/nico359/flatpak-repo/actions and select the latest workflow run.
+Then scroll down a little bit to Artifacts and select the app and architecture you want.
+You have to extract them first because they are uploaded as .zip file.
+Then you can install the .flatpak bundle.

 ## Credits

 The Flatpak repo itself is built with a Flatter workflow so thanks a lot to Andy Holmes for creating this project https://github.com/andyholmes/flatter